About Campanula (Bellflower Plant)

 Where To Plant And How To Grow And Care For Campanula (Bellflower)

-Most campanulas require fertile, moist but well-drained soil in a sunny location.
-Some species flower well in a part shady site.
+Most campanulas require fertile, moist but well-drained gritty soil located in a sunny location and most prefer afternoon shade away from blazing hot summer sun.
+Some species flower well in a part shady sites.
 Other varieties almost thrive on gentle neglect, such as the C. poscharskyana (Serbian Bellflower) and C. portenschlagiana (Dalmatian Bellflower), which are happy in either sun or part shade, and practically any soil type.
 Most campanulas can adapt to different growing conditions except poorly drained or very acidic soil.
 Sunny days, with a little shade during summer, and cool nights are preferable.
 Below are more specific care tips for beautiful Campanula specifies and varieties recommended for gardens.

 Plant new plants in spring, or sow seeds indoors in autumn or early spring.
 Most established campanula’s self-seed easily.
 Though some cultivars may not set seed.